JannVCuarto/Pokemon-App/README.md

 Note
 ----------------------------------------------------------------
-    - Fixed what I wanted to fix on the first source code I submitted.
+    - Fixed what I wanted to fix on the first source code I studied and submitted but still used it as base.

     - Usually need 2-4 weeks to learn and adapt a new tech stach
     but previous PHP experience and js frameworks experience helped